DataPackers/theou/readme.md

 Minecraft 1.19+ is required.

+Theou is both a Data and Resource Pack.
+The same zip can be placed in your Resource Packs folder, as well as your Data Packs folder.
+It is recommended that you use the Resource Pack.

 ## Guide
 To get started on your journey with Theou, you will need to find an Oracle.